Armed Forces Community Covenant

 Members of the Covenant

 The County Council is joined in the Covenant by partners from the public and third sectors.
-To see a list of our Covenant partners and a copy of the Covenant please see the downloads section on the right hand side of this page.
+To see a list of our Covenant partners and a copy of the Covenant please see the related documents section on the right hand side of this page.

 The Covenant Champion for Gloucestershire County Council is Cllr Shaun Parsons: email@example.com.